Vitaliy Shigelsky

 You can learn more about the production of zirconium dioxide frameworks on the page of the relevant department.

-One of the main methods for creating the framework is filling the framework mold with Ivoclar IPS e.max Press ceramic, followed by baking in an Ivoclar Programat EP 3000 pressing furnace.
+One of the main methods for creating the framework is filling the framework mold with Ivoclar IPS e.max Press ceramic, followed by baking in an Ivoclar Programat EP 3000 or Vita Vacuumat 600 MP pressing furnace.
 Creating the mold for filling requires the preliminary creation of a wax model of the framework.

 This model can be created manually by a technician, or it can be milled in our digital milling center on the CORiTEC 150i PRO.
 Milling a wax model is much more precise and faster than the alternative method.